Who am I?

 I am a simple man looking for grace and forgiveness.

 When it is all said and done, at the end of my life, I am sure there will be many things said about me.
-I have left a trail of failure and some footprints of success.
 I am sure that the words to describe me will vary about as much as the times I have been successful and the times I have failed.

 Say what you will.